jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2018-01-27-gear-list/index.md

 ogImage: './gear-list-1.jpg'
 ---

-Here's a list of the gear I use.
-This is a live document that gets updated regularly whenever there is anything of note to be added.
+Here's a list of the gear I use in 2018.

 ### 🤓 Goggles & antennas